bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 done by asking for a callback from the application when it opens the queue, and dispatching PUSH messages by invoking that callback.
 There are various ways to ask applications for this callback, but the most obvious one could be in the `openQueue` API (or a flavor of it).
-For example, Java SDK has a [`PushMessageHandler`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/PushMessageHandler.java) interface, which consumer application should specify when [creating](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-examples/src/main/java/com/bloomberg/bmq/examples/SimpleConsumer.java#L117C42-L117C42) a queue.
+For example, the Java SDK has a [`PushMessageHandler`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/PushMessageHandler.java) interface, which the consumer application should specify when [creating](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-examples/src/main/java/com/bloomberg/bmq/examples/SimpleConsumer.java#L117C42-L117C42) a queue.